 If you’re wondering ‘I slipped on ice, can I claim compensation?’, please continue reading or get in touch with Legal Expert today.
 Talking to an experienced specialist legal solicitor will help to establish whether you can make a slipped on ice compensation claim.

 Claim Time Limits

 Before we begin, please be aware that all personal injury claims have a time limit within which legal proceedings can be made.
-Typically, this is 3 years, either from the date of incident or the date of knowledge.
+Typically, this is 3 years, either from the date of incident or the date of knowledge of your injuries.

 Please get in touch today if you’re wondering ‘I slipped on ice, can I claim compensation?’ but you’re unsure whether you’re still within your case’s limitation period.